 Rob is a key member of Gorbet Design, a design firm and consultancy specializing in public interactive artwork and experiences, and also collaborates with other designers, artists, and architects.
 Gorbet’s collaborative interactive artworks have been exhibited across Europe and North America and have won several awards, including the international FEIDAD and VIDA 11.0 first prize, and being selected to represent Canada at the 2010 Venice Architecture Biennale.
 They have been featured in major print and online media, and on the Discovery Channel’s Daily Planet.

 Rob teaches INTEG 230, 231, 320 & 321, The Museum Course: Preparation & Field Trip, Field Trip Project, Research & Design, and Practicum & Presentation.
-He also teaches INTEG 375, Special Topics in Knowledge Integration: Art & Technology, an upper-year elective course in which interdisciplinary teams of students collaborate to create and exhibit works of technology-mediated sculpture.
+He also teaches INTEG 375, Special Topics in Knowledge Integration: Technology Art Studio, an upper-year elective course in which interdisciplinary teams of students collaborate to create and exhibit works of technology-mediated sculpture.

 Read about Rob's recent collaborations.